 To go back to our analogy from the beginning of this article, a website is like that new house you’ve built: all the pages, graphics, rooms, and decor.
 Your domain is what officially ties it all together: your home’s street address.
 A domain name helps visitors find your site.

 From there, domain owners can create subdomains.
-In the case of the free hosting providers listed above, they can operate as completely separate websites; for site owners who eventually opt for their own domain name, you’ll frequently see subdomains used to house a blog or storefront.
+Free hosting providers can operate as completely separate websites; for site owners who eventually opt for their own domain name, you’ll frequently see subdomains used to house a blog or storefront.

 From a broader perspective, a website represents the storage space, processing resources, and files located on your hosting provider’s servers.
-Easy-to-read domain names, like hostingadvice.com, rely on the Domain Name System, or DNS, to convert those text-based names to a numeric IP address, like 220.127.116.11, that computers can use to find and identify the machine where your site lives.
+Easy-to-read domain names, such as HostingAdvice.com, rely on the Domain Name System, or DNS, to convert those text-based names to a numeric IP address, such as 22.214.171.124, that computers can use to find and identify the machine where your site lives.

 Can I Host a Website Without a Domain Name?

-We’ve answered the question affirmatively throughout this article: By creating a subdomain on your hosting company’s provided domain, you can launch a modest website.
+We’ve answered the question affirmatively throughout this article: You can launch a modest website by creating a subdomain on your web hosting company’s provided domain.
 The more relevant question, however, might be should you host a website without a domain name?
-Unless you’re testing out a new website builder or just sharing your site among friends and family, the answer is probably not.
+Unless you’re testing a new website builder or just sharing your site with friends and family, the answer is probably not.

-Even though buying your own domain name might seem like an unnecessary expense, it can have a major impact on the success of your site.
+Even though buying your domain name might seem unnecessary, it can have a major impact on the success of your site.
 In addition to the SEO benefits of using a domain that capitalizes on your name and relevant keywords, here are just a few of the reasons you should use a custom domain name:

-- Branding: Sharing your URL with another company like Wix or WordPress dilutes your own brand.
+- Branding: Sharing your URL with another company, as you do when creating a WordPress site as a subdomain of WordPress.com, dilutes your own brand.
 Don’t split visitors’ focus.

 - Credibility: If you’re creating a professional or business website on another company’s subdomain, your visitors will probably think you are either unable or unwilling to invest in yourself.
 Is that the impression you want them to have?

-- Email: Create a professional email address that leverages your website domain instead of the one-size-fits-all solutions like Gmail, Outlook, Yahoo, or even (shudder) Hotmail.
+- Email: Create a professional email account that leverages your website domain instead of the one-size-fits-all solutions such as Gmail, Outlook, Yahoo, or even (shudder) Hotmail.

-- Ownership: By owning your own domain, you have control over what happens to your website.
-You can create your own subdomains, or decide to move to another host.
+- Ownership: By owning your own domain, you control what happens to your website.
+You can create your own subdomains, or decide to move to another web host.